Sydney-Informatics-Hub/2025-ABACBS-workshop/_episodes/23-pawsey_nextflow.md

 > After running the workflow, several key directories and files are made:
 >
 > - **The `work/` directory:** As each task is run, a unique sub-directory is created in the work directory.
 These directories house temporary files and various command logs created by a process. **We can find all information regarding this task that we need to troubleshoot a failed task**.
-> Each task in a Nextflow pipeline is assigned a unique identifier based on the input data, parameters, and code used.
+> Each task in a Nextflow pipeline is assigned a unique identifier (captured in the square brackets in the stdout) based on the input data, parameters, and code used.
 The output of the task is then saved (cached) in a uniquely named subdirectory within the work directory.
 > Nextflow reuses the cached output instead of rerunning the process when supplied the `-resume` flag.
 This is especially useful when working on large datasets or complex workflows where re-running every step can be time-consuming and computationally expensive.
 >
->Review the directory structure with
+> To Review the directory structure run:
 > ```bash
 > tree work/
 > ```